 What is Builders Risk Insurance?

 Not to get confused with Surety Bonds, Builders Risk insurance is a unique type of property insurance which provides coverage against damage to the building or materials during construction.
-Specifically, a builders risk policy provides coverage to a person or organisation's insurable interest in materials, fixtures and, or equipment being used in the construction of a building or structure should those items sustain a physical loss from an insured peril.
+Specifically, a builders risk policy provides coverage to a person or organization's insurable interest in materials, fixtures and, or equipment being used in the construction of a building or structure should those items sustain a physical loss from an insured peril.

 Project Specific Builder’s Risk is your Best Option

-An individual or organisation building a facility, whether it’s a retro-fit or from the ground up is the best option for LP’s from both a coverage an pricing perspective.
+An individual or organization building a facility, whether it’s a retro-fit or from the ground up is the best option for LP’s from both a coverage an pricing perspective.
 The policy should cover all property being incorporated into the construction project including all construction related materials used on site, stored off site, or in transit to the site.

 The builders risk provides valuable protection in the event of a direct property loss experienced by the general contractor, subcontractors or project owner.